naomis-archive/novas-handbook/docs/pages/developer.md

 ### Triaging Issues

-By default, when an issue is opened `nhcarrigan` is assigned and the issue gets a `🚦 status: awaiting triage` label automatically.
+By default, when an issue is opened `naomi-lgbt` is assigned and the issue gets a `🚦 status: awaiting triage` label automatically.
 This label is used to indicate issues that have not yet received attention from our maintainers.

 The first step is to respond to the issue with a comment thanking the contributor for bringing it to our attention.
 If additional information is needed, ask the necessary questions to help identify the potential resolution for the issue.

 Once a resolution has been reached, the issue will need to be re-labeled.
-Remove `nhcarrigan`'s assignment and the `🚦 status: awaiting triage` label.
+Remove `naomi-lgbt`'s assignment and the `🚦 status: awaiting triage` label.
 Then, apply the appropriate labels from the list.
 Each label has a description to help identify its purpose.

 Be sure to include at least one label from the `aspect`, `goal`, `priority`, and `status` categories.
 Typically, the `status` label should be `🏁 status: ready for dev`.